 This program brings together two academic institutions with complementary areas of experience and expertise to create an international collaborative enterprise engaged in education, lifelong learning, and process research and development to address the future needs of the biopharmaceutical industry.

-The program will also establish nine new research projects focusing on technologies of critical importance to biopharmaceutical manufacturing, ranging from cell factory engineering to upstream bioreactor design and optimization, to downstream capture and purification operations.
-Each project will involve tasks executed by investigators, graduate and postdoctoral students from both DTU and NC State to make the best use of each institution’s strengths, infrastructure, and capabilities.
-Among the topics being investigated: novel yeast cell therapeutic modalities, high productivity perfusion bioreactor systems, automation, and high-throughput fermentation, specific ligands for affinity purification of next-generation protein therapeutics, membrane and resins enabling continuous manufacturing with single-use devices, biosensors for multiplexed real-time monitoring of critical product quality attributes, and modeling and simulation of bioprocesses.
+The program has also established new research projects focusing on technologies of critical importance to biopharmaceutical manufacturing, ranging from cell factory engineering to upstream bioreactor design and optimization, to downstream capture and purification operations.
+Each project will involve tasks executed by investigators, graduate and postdoctoral students from both DTU and NC State to make the best use of each institution’s strengths, infrastructure and capabilities.
+Among the topics being investigated: novel yeast cell therapeutic modalities, high productivity perfusion bioreactor systems, automation and high-throughput fermentation, specific ligands for affinity purification of next-generation protein therapeutics, membrane and resins enabling continuous manufacturing with single-use devices, biosensors for multiplexed real-time monitoring of critical product quality attributes, and modeling and simulation of bioprocesses.

-To weave this ambitious program into the fabric of both institutions, DTU and NC State, and promote continued synergism between them, this program will establish an extensive international exchange of investigators, technical staff, graduate students, and postdocs between the US and Denmark.
-The establishment of an international Biopharma Leaders’ Network of experts and an annual Biopharmaceutical Manufacturing Symposium will foster the development of new knowledge that will ultimately lead to funding sources that ensure sustainability of the effort.
+To weave this ambitious program into the fabric of both institutions, DTU and NC State, and promote continued synergism between them, the AIM-Bio program has established an External Advisory Board of industry and academic leaders in biopharmaceutical manufacturing.
+It also is establishing an international Biopharma Leaders’ Network of experts and an annual Biopharmaceutical Manufacturing Symposium to foster the development of new knowledge that will ultimately lead to funding sources to ensure the sustainability of this collaborative effort.

 The following accomplishments demonstrate the impact of the program to date: